trevorbox/openshift-gitops/appofapps/README.md

 This example uses helm charts.

-## assumptions
+## setup

-1. you have already created the argocd controller using the openshift gitops operator
+### deploy operator and controller

-2. there is a Group created that your User belongs to and defined in the ArgoCD CR's spec.rbac section to allow your user admin access
+> Note: there should be a Group created that your User belongs to and defined in the ArgoCD CR's spec.rbac section to allow your user admin access

 example ArgoCD CR spec.rbac snippet: